Barking dogs and other animals

 Most of the complaints we receive about noisy animals are about barking dogs.

-If they can't reduce the frequency and level of the barking, we'll carry out a formal investigation into your complaint.
+If the owner can't reduce the frequency and level of the barking, we'll carry out a formal investigation into your complaint.

 This includes writing to your neighbour to advise them that we are investigating the noise.